enmumne/Grumpy-GregTech-6/README.md

 Even better if you use the "enterprise" edition, but it requires registration on Oracle:
 https://www.oracle.com/downloads/graalvm-downloads.html
+Currently, you need to go "Archived Enterprise Releases" > 22.3.1 Java version 19

 (remove "-Darchaicfix.debug.noUpdateAcceleration=true" from Java flags for much faster chunk generation)